intmus/inttheory22-23/_11-further-part-writing/a1-funds-of-part-writing.md

     - Refer to the guidelines for voicing, range, and doubling in [Unit 10a]({{ site.baseurl }}/10-intro-harmonic/a1-voiceleadingerrors.html).
 - When writing your parts, always **strive to have voice-leading that is as smooth as possible** by emphasizing stepwise motion.
     - As mentioned above, bass lines are the exception and will often have more leaps, especially when using root-position chords.

-{% capture ex2 %}X:2
-T:A first attempt at part-writing
-M:4/4
-L:1/2
-K:C
-V:1
-[c] [A]| [B] [c]|]
-V:2 clef=bass
-x x| x x|]
-w:C:{% endcapture %}
-{% include abc-example.html number="2" abc=ex2 %}

-### Conclusions

-To harmonize any melody, you should:
-1. Build around an ending
-    - Which cadences would make this a complete musical phrase?
-2. Determine a harmonic rhythm that both works with the melody and fills in the gaps on our way to the cadence.
-    - Will you have non-chord tones or are all notes part of the harmonic structure?
-    - Will you prolong a certain tonal function such as the dominant harmony, or is it interesting enough to move quickly through your progression?
+- **Check your work**
-3. Listen to your finished phrase repeatedly, whether played on piano or via musical notation software.
+    - Listen to your finished phrase repeatedly.
+It doesn't matter whether you play your phrase on piano or via musical notation software; it only matters that you listen to it.
+    - Analyze your chorale for part-writing errors using the system we discussed in Unit 10.
     - Does your phrase sound convincing when played?
 If not, restructure your harmony and try again.

 Please do not be afraid of failing!
 Your first attempts will likely sound clunky and unconvincing.
 This is a normal and important part of the learning process, so rather than be disappointed, try focusing on the parts that you do not like, and then analyze them for errors.
 You should be able to use the analytical tools that you have developed thus far to find mistakes, and then you can correct those.
 Iteration is key.